 Pour some of the cold water in your mixing bowl when on the scale, then combine with some room temperature water until the temperature is a few degrees below your desired dough temperature (DDT).
-Keep in mind that this water will have room-temperature flour added to it, but you also need to account for any increase in temperature from a mechanical mixer.
+Keep in mind that this water will have room-temperature flour added, but you also need to account for any increase in temperature from a mechanical mixer.

 Use cold water or even ice to cool your dough when mixing.

-Keep a large bottle of water in the refrigerator and use it, in combination with ice if needed, to cool your dough to a few degrees below the desired dough temperature.
+Keep a large bottle of water in the refrigerator and use it with ice if needed to cool your dough to a few degrees below the desired dough temperature.

 2. Keep sourdough starter mild and use before overly ripe